bunnydeviloper/workout/README.md

 ### Alternative: user can press stop button to stop (eg: go running outside)

+// TODO: add an input to search for songs on youtube and play it
+// TODO: add commonly motivated songs list for chosing

+// TODO: add an input to search travel desination
+// TODO: add a map, make a route for your climb, and track it on the map

 // TODO: add each day's result to local storage or somewhere so you can track your progress